Nagios Plugins

 Notes:

-2. label can contain any characters except the equals sign or single quote (')
+2. Label can contain any characters except equals sign or single quote (')

-3. the single quotes for the label are optional.
-Required if spaces are in the label
+3. Single quotes for the label are optional (required if spaces are in the label)

 System Commands and Auxiliary Files

-If temp files are needed, make sure that the plugin will fail cleanly if the file can't be written (e.g., too few file handles, out of disk space, incorrect permissions, etc.) and delete the temp file when processing is complete.
+If temp files are needed, ensure the plugin fails cleanly if the file can't be written and delete the temp file when processing is complete.

 Use routines in utils.c or utils.pm and write more as needed.